divagora/Figuras/README.md

 The interactive figure (`07_strategies.html`) provides a **Sankey-based visualization** of preparedness strategies for compound flooding events, extracted from a systematic review of the scientific literature.

-It illustrates the **evolution of strategies over time** (2005–2024), grouped into three thematic dimensions:
+It illustrates the **evolution of strategies over time**, grouped into three thematic dimensions:

 - 🧠 **Social** (e.g., risk awareness, stakeholder engagement)
 - 🌿 **Environmental** (e.g., nature-based solutions, land use planning)